k-mchp/d21-wand/README.md

 In addition to the target activities, some additional gestures random activity signals  were collected to make up the *unknown* gestures class, which is used to help improve and validate the model's discriminatory ability.

-Furthermore, the *idle* class data consists of scenarios where the device is fully at rest in different orientations and other scenarios with small motion activities that included fidgeting with the board (manipulating the board randomly with the fingers) and pacing around the room while holding the board.
+Furthermore, the *idle* class data consists of scenarios where the device is fully at rest in different orientations and other scenarios with small motion activities that includes fidgeting with the board (manipulating the board randomly with the fingers) and pacing around the room while holding the board.

 ## Hardware Used
 * SAMD21 Machine Learning Evaluation Kit with Bosch BMI160 IMU [(EV45Y33A)](https://www.microchip.com/developmenttools/ProductDetails/EV45Y33A)